-Finding the ideal eyeglass frame size is super important when buying glasses online.
-But did you know it's also super-simple?
-We created our Frame Measurement Guide to make finding your personal fit an easy and quick process.
-Come discover what you need to know to discover your glasses measurements.
+Finding the right frame size is a super important part of buying eyewear online.
+But did you know it's also super simple?
+We created a helpful guide to make the process quick and easy.
+Here’s what you need to know when looking for your eyeglasses and sunglasses frame measurements.

 To ensure your frames fit perfectly, first determine which size frames are best for you.
 The best place to start is with the eyeglass measurements on a pair you already own.

 First, search for the three little numbers on the inside of the temple of your glasses.
 Some may also refer to this section as the "arm" of your glasses.
 These three numbers are the frame's measurements.